 - Click Search to search for variables by keyword.

-- Click Filter to open the Filter Variables window.
-Use the drop-down menus and text field to specify a filter—for example, Display name Starts with Age.
+- Click Filter to open the Filter variables window.
+Use the drop-down menus and text field to specify a filter.
 Click Add filter to add a filter.
 Optionally, on the Show variables matching drop-down menu, filter the list of the variables by applying specified filters.
 Click Apply.

 - Click a variable to select it.
 Press Ctrl while clicking to add a variable to the selection and press Shift while clicking to select multiple variables.
 To add the selected variables to a category, drag them onto the category.
 Alternatively, click Options next to the variable, and click Add to category.